 - Grain-finished acoustic baffle with spiral pattern for natural sound dispersion

-- Slim profile design for flush in-ceiling or in-wall mounting
+- Slim profile design for flush in-ceiling mount

 - Sealed back cover to protect speaker and crossover from dust and moisture